Korea Federation for Environmental Movements: Environmental Law Center (ELC)

 The Environmental Law Center has evolved over time.
 It started from the Environmental Law Counseling Center of the Korean Anti-Pollution Movement Association (KAPMA), the predecessor of KFEM, in April 1991.
-It then became the Legal Advise Office of KFEM in 1993.
+It then became the Legal Advice Office of KFEM in 1993.
 It was the Environmental Law Committee in 1997, before finally becoming an affiliated organization of KFEM on 21 February 2000.
 The center is the first environmental group in Korea to have a lawyer working as a full-time member of the staff.
 More than 100 lawyers participate in activities of the ELC as directors, steering committee, and members.

 The major activities of the ELC are: